Skip to content

 This is a PowerShell if statement example using an -or operator.

 In this example, we used the -or operator.
-The condition returns true as long as Chrome or Firefox is currently running.
+The condition returns true as long as Chrome or Firefox is currently running:

-Negating PowerShell if statements
+How to negate PowerShell if statements

-Sometimes with operators, we need to negate the statement.
-Using the previous MacGyver example, what if instead of searching for the MacGyver biography, we want to make sure it isn't there?
+Using the earlier MacGyver example, what if instead of searching for the MacGyver biography, we want to make sure it isn't there?
 Here's an example of how to do that:

 if (!(Test-Path 'c:\temp\macgyver_biography.txt')) {“This Machine lacks the biography you need, perhaps you can create on with a paperclip and a matchstick.”}